Generating newsletter issues

 After a draft is written, the draft workspace gives you:

-• Preview / Markdown toggle to switch between rendered and raw views
+• Visual / Markdown toggle to switch between direct and source editing

 • Refine with AI to ask for changes